vaminator/vamtb/README.md

   sortvar       Moves vars to subdirectory named by its creator. statsvar      Get stats on all vars.
 ```
-## Tips
+## Database
-When using dbs subcommand, this will generate a sqlite file that you can browse you vars and included files with any compatible tool.
-I suggest [sqlitebrowser](https://sqlitebrowser.org/).
+The dbs subcommand will generate a sqlite file that you can browse.
+You will find tables for your vars and files and you can access that with any compatible tool like [sqlitebrowser](https://sqlitebrowser.org/).

+## Graphs
 For graph subcommand to work, you will need dot from [graphviz](https://www.graphviz.org/download/) installed in c:\Graphviz\bin\dot.exe